padrino/padrino-framework/posts/padrino-and-omniauth-overview.md

 title: Padrino and OmniAuth Overview
 ---

-In this article we’ll cover two topics:
+In this article we'll cover two topics:

 1. Integrating Padrino Admin Authentication into all apps within your project
 2. Enabling custom authentication strategies within the authentication system